-Figure 2: Public Belief in the GRT by Sociodemographic Categories
+Figure 3.
+Public Belief in the GRT by Partisanship.

-Note: the figures display the proportion of respondents who can be categorized as believing in (responding 6 or above on each GRT component item) either weak (top) or strong (bottom) GRT across various sociodemographic binary categories.
-Bars indicate 95% confidence intervals.
+Note: The figure displays the proportion of respondents who can be categorized as believing in (responding 6 or above on each GRT component item) either weak or strong GRT across various partisanship categories.
+Bars indicate 95 per cent confidence intervals.
+GRT=Great Replacement Theory.

-Regarding partisanship, the results reveal a more striking pattern of differences (see Figure 3).
-Supporters of the far-right Alternative für Deutschland (AfD) party display exceptionally high levels of agreement with both weak (75%) and strong (55%) GRT narratives, with a large majority endorsing even the most extreme conspiratorial propositions.
-This finding reflects the central role of the GRT in the AfD's ideology and rhetoric, and the party's success in mobilising support around anti-immigrant and ethno-nationalist sentiments.
+conspiratorial propositions.
+This finding reflects the central role of the GRT in the AfD's ideology and rhetoric, and the party's success in mobilizing support around anti-immigrant and ethno-nationalist sentiments.
 In contrast, voters of other major parties exhibit lower levels of agreement with GRT beliefs, although the precise patterns vary depending on the party and the strength of the GRT narrative.

-At the same time, another noteworthy pattern is the relatively high level of support for the weak version of the GRT among FDP voters (52%), which is similar to that of conservative CDU voters.
-While this requires further research, one possible explanation is that FDP voters, despite their liberal economic stances, may still harbour cultural concerns about immigration.
+Another noteworthy pattern is the relatively high level of support for the weak version of the GRT among FDP voters (52%), which is similar to that of conservative CDU voters.
+While this requires further research, one possible explanation is that FDP voters, despite their liberal economic stances, may still harbor cultural concerns about immigration.
 This suggests that apprehensions about demographic changes are not limited to conservative and radical right-wing populist voters and may be present among otherwise liberal voters who prioritize economic freedom but are wary of rapid societal shifts.